SubZero-Robotics/2024-CommandRobot/README.md

 ## About

-For the 2023 offseason, our team purcased MAXSwerve modules and constructed a robot using them that is capable of playing Charged Up.
+This repository is a monorepo containing robot code for team 5690's 2024 robot capable of playing FRC Crescendo.
+It features a MAXSwerve drivebase, and is based on the MAXSwerve C++ template.

 ## Development Cycle

 ### Main

 Main should **always** contain known, tested, and working code that has been throroughly verified by running it on the robot.
 Use other development branches to create new features and test them before pulling into `main` via a Pull Request (PR). `main` cannot have code pushed to it directly, meaning a PR is **mandatory**.
+Furthermore, to prevent merge conflicts all branches should be based on `main`.

 Use the `main` branch for non-competition usage and practice.